Ezra & Esther Lesson 5

 5 Then rose up the chief of the fathers of Judah and Benjamin, and the priests, and the Levites, with all them whose spirit God had raised, to go up to build the house of the LORD which is in Jerusalem.

-Another theme we see in verse 5 is that while God’s work requires decision and faith, it also requires planning and preparation and demands a specific goal.
+Back to our text, another thing that we see in verse 5 is that while God’s work requires determination and faith, it also requires planning and preparation and progress toward a specific goal.

-The idea of a return to Jerusalem was wonderful, but absent planning, preparation, and goals it would have accomplished nothing.
-Here the immediate, realizable goal was the construction of the temple.
+The idea of a return to Jerusalem was wonderful, but absent planning, preparation, and goals that idea would have accomplished nothing.

 Ezra 1:6